Supreme Court of the United States: Constraints

 The Supreme Court cannot directly enforce its rulings; instead, it relies on respect for the Constitution and for the law for adherence to its judgments.
-One notable instance of nonacquiescence came in 1832, when the state of Georgia ignored the Supreme Court's decision in Worcester v.
+Popular history claims an instance of judicial nonacquiesence in 1832, when the state of Georgia ignored the Supreme Court's decision in Worcester v.
 Georgia.
-President Andrew Jackson, who sided with the Georgia courts, is supposed to have remarked, "John Marshall has made his decision; now let him enforce it!"
+President Andrew Jackson, who sided with the Georgia courts, is supposed to have remarked, "John Marshall has made his decision; now let him enforce it!", but the tale is apocryphal.

 Some state governments in the South also resisted the desegregation of public schools after the 1954 judgment Brown v.
 Board of Education.
 More recently, many feared that President Nixon would refuse to comply with the court's order in United States v.
 Nixon (1974) to surrender the Watergate tapes.
 Nixon ultimately complied with the Supreme Court's ruling.

 Supreme Court decisions can be purposefully overturned by constitutional amendment, something that has happened on six occasions: